manswiwankhade/ManageMyExpensess/README.md

 ManageMyExpenses is a feature-rich Android expense management application designed to help users track their daily expenses, manage budgets, monitor spending patterns, and keep their financial information organized.

-The application provides a simple and user-friendly interface with authentication, expense tracking, budget management, analytics, alerts, and profile management.
+The application provides a simple and user-friendly interface with authentication, expense tracking, budget management, analytics and profile management.

 ---